Shaping an Art Collection: Sources for Acquisition into, and Removal of Art Objects from, a Collection

 There are several types of sources available to a collectors for acquisition into, and removal of art objects from, a collection.
 Objects may be acquired via sources such as:

 - dealers without storefronts.
-(See Art Dealers Association of America, Private Art Dealers Association, Fine Art Dealers Association, and the National Antique & Art Dealers Association for lists.
 Many advanced collectors are also dealers, often holding their inventory in their homes.
-Motives for this practice may include tax considerations.)
+Motives for this practice may include tax considerations.
+See Private Art Dealers Association for list.

 - auction houses, which can also have departments dedicated to private transactions